numberly/python-vaultwarden/README.md

 [![PyPI Version][pypi-v-image]][pypi-v-link]
 [![Build Status][GHAction-image]][GHAction-link]

-A python library for vaultwarden
+A python client library for [vaultwarden](https://github.com/dani-garcia/vaultwarden).

+## Rationale

+While there are numerous [clients for bitwarden](https://bitwarden.com/download/), its low-level Python client libraries ecosystem is not well stuffed yet.

+We at [Numberly](https://numberly.com) are strong users (and supporters) of [vaultwarden](https://github.com/dani-garcia/vaultwarden) and needed a way to integrate admin operations into our automation stack.

+We took inspiration from [bitwardentools](https://github.com/corpusops/bitwardentools) and leverage from it internally while adding some admin related features so that we can automate vaultwarden administration tasks.

+Contributions welcomed!

 ## Clients

-There are 2 clients:
+There are 2 types of clients:

-- One for the vaultwarden admin API, that needs to be authenticated with the admin token
+- One for the vaultwarden admin API, that needs to be authenticated with an admin token.
 - One for the bitwarden API, that needs to be authenticated with the user api keys or user's mail and password.

 The `reset_account` and `transfer_account_rights` from the Admin client needs a valid Bitwarden client to re-invite the